rajatagarwal/travel-blog/weekend-breakfast-rides/ride-1.md

-# Resuming the breakfast ride after years!
+# Ride 1: Resuming the breakfast ride after years!

 So this Saturday on 19th of June 2021 I went on a breakfast ride with my wife in our a week old Tesla Model 3 Long Range.
 It was so fun to drive.
 We went to [The Hellfire club](https://dublin.ie/live/stories/the-hell-fire-club/) for the trekking on the Montplenier hill at the Dublin Mountains.